Louisiana State University Shreveport: The Noel Collection

-The Noel Collection houses the most extensive private collection of antiquarian books in the United States with an approximate 250,000 volumes that range from religion, philosophy, natural history, curiosities, travel literature, cartography, and much more, and is the life's work of Mr. James Smith Noel.
+The Noel Collection houses the most extensive private collection of antiquarian books in the United States with approximately 250,000 volumes that range from religion, philosophy, natural history, curiosities, travel literature, cartography, and much more, and is the life's work of Mr. James Smith Noel.
 Within the collection, pre-1850 European and American literature and history are most prevalent.

-Paul Jones Library

-The Paul Jones Library opened on Nov.
-1, 2015, in Room 421 of Bronson Hall.
-It is a closed-stack collection containing over 2500 books donated by Mr. Jones and faculty members of LSUS.
-It covers all aspects of history but has a particular focus on the US Civil War and World War II; it also has a great many books on antiquity.

 Museums

 The Museum of Life Sciences

 The Museum of Life Sciences has the following cataloged collections: